 Most checks we offer at backgroundchecks.com are for employers or other professional entities.
 However, we also provide a background check service through a partnership with BeenVerified that private citizens can use to see information about neighbors, significant others, friends, or other personal acquaintances.

 Many criminal records checks involve going directly to a law enforcement source—a county court or a state police repository.
 These searches typically take several days, though the wait time can vary depending on the law enforcement agency or jurisdiction.

 At backgroundchecks.com, we offer a dedicated service to help customers run criminal history searches on themselves.
-Run a personal check on yourself now!
+Run a personal background check on yourself now!

-If you’re curious about your own motor vehicle record, read our blog posts “How Do I Get a Copy of My Driver Record?” and “How to Get a Copy of Your Driving Record (and Why You Should).”
+If you’re curious about your own driving record, read our blog posts,How Do I Get a Copy of My Driver Record? and How to Get a Copy of Your Driving Record (and Why You Should).

 As for more formal background checks, like the services offered at backgroundchecks.com, none of our products incorporate social media searches.

 The personal background check service at backgroundchecks.com is a quick, sophisticated, affordable way of checking your own background or doing a quick search for a new neighbor or boyfriend.
 Try our personal searches today!